brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 Sliced images with ooi's and annotation files end up in the C:\Users\...Your\Folder\Path...\AI_Project\Tile_Images\yolosliced\ts folder while any tiled images that did not have any ooi's end up in the C:\Users\...Your\Folder\Path...\AI_Project\ile_Images\yolo-tiling-main\yolosliced\ff folder.

 After the script is finished, I reannotate the sliced images in LabelImg to clean up any annotated objects of interest that were cut in half by the tiling program.
 I kept a split annotation if I could still identify the object of interest as an object of interest and deleted any annotations otherwise.
 In LabelImg, open "directory" and you can use the Next and Prev Image buttons to quickly go through your tiled images.
 Ultimately, this will result in some images with no annotations but still have an annotations.txt file, which is just fine.
-Again, ***If you are opening a previously annotated image, you will need the classes.txt file in the folder with your image***
+Again, ***If you are opening a previously annotated image, you will need the classes.txt file in the folder with your image***.

 ### Seperate your images into Train and Validate categories
-To train a Convolution Neural Network(CNN) like YoloV8, it is best practice to split the annotated data into a few groups.
-Usually they are split into ~80-90% Train and ~10-20% Validate and ~10% or so for and optional Testing category.
+To train a Convolution Neural Network(CNN) like YoloV8, you need to split the annotated data into a two-three groups.
+Usually they are split into ~80-90% Train and ~10-20% Validate and ~10% or so for a Testing category.

 Use "Seperate Train Validate and Test.py" to assign your tiled images and associated annotations into Train, Validate and optional Test folders.
 Again, if you are more comfortable with R, you can use Seperate Train and Validate.R, but it currently only seperates into the Train and Validate groups.
-YoloV8 doesn't make use of a Test category at this point for the training.
+YoloV8 doesn't make use of a Test category at this point for the training, so we only want to seperate our images into Train and Validate categories.

 ## 4. Train VoloV8